11 days from £7615pp plus international flights.

-After breakfast you'll be transferred the short distance to Arusha airport for the flight to Msembe airstrip in Ruaha.
+When you arrive at Dar es Salaam airport you will be met and taken the short distance to the domestic terminal for the flight to Msembe airstrip in Ruaha.
 You'll be met on arrival and driven to Kigelia Camp, your home for the next 3 nights.
 Having unpacked your bags and enjoyed lunch, you'll be taken out on a game drive to introduce you to the scenery and wildlife of Ruaha National Park.
 Your guide will make sure you're back in time for a hot shower before drinks by the campfire and a delicious dinner.
 Breakfast, lunch, dinner.

 While at Kigelia you'll be offered twice daily drives in customised 4x4 vehicles, allowing you plenty of time to encounter Ruaha's varied game.
 After the morning drive you'll return to camp to sit out the hottest part of the day and enjoy a freshly-prepared lunch.
 In the afternoon you'll have time to catch up with some reading or sleep before afternoon tea, then heading back out into the park in the late afternoon.
 You'll also be able to search for nocturnal species on a night drive while at Kigelia.
 Breakfast, lunch, dinner.

 The terrain in Ruaha includes plains, hills and dry riverbeds which attract different animals.
 On the plains you may spot herds of buffalo and see the distinctive silhouette of giraffe, while the riverbeds provide shelter for species such as elephant and kudu.
 Predators include lion, leopard and cheetah.
 Bird life is prolific, too, and game drives are never short of excitement.
 Even in camp you may be treated to the sight of elephants wandering past.
 Tonight you'll enjoy your last dinner at Kigelia.
 Breakfast, lunch, dinner.